RetroReversing/retroReversing/pages/wii/WiiDiagnosticDisc.md

 ## What are all these file formats?
 Here is a brief description of the main file formats you will encounter in this codebase:
 * DDF format - seems to be the definition of the data to be written to a DVD such as the game name, company.
 Or it is used to emulate folders on a PC to act like they are a DVD for the development kit.
-* MDL format - Used by MDDL.exe seems to descibe all the different diagnostic tests split into groups such as **Board_Aging** etc
+* MDL format - Used by MDDL.exe seems to describe all the different diagnostic tests split into groups such as **Board_Aging** etc

 ---
 # Wii DIAG tool Source Code (/)